toyindawudu/toyindawudu/README.md

-### Hi there 😄

-My name is Toyin, and I am a self-taught developer based in Coventry, Warwickshire in the Midlands, United Kingdom
+### Hi there 😄 My name is Toyin 😊, and I am a self-taught developer based in Coventry, Warwickshire in the Midlands, United Kingdom

 <!--